Cutaneous T cell lymphoma

 - Your age and general health

 At diagnosis, most people with mycosis fungoides have early stage disease (stage1A, 1B and 2A).
-And many of these will never grow to the more advanced stages.
-If you are diagnosed at an early stage, there is a good chance of controlling the disease long term and for many, it will not affect how long you will live (your life expectancy).
+Many of these will never grow to the more advanced stages.
+If you are diagnosed at an early stage, there is a good chance of controlling the disease long term.
+For many people, it will not affect how long you will live (your life expectancy).
 You often have long periods of time where you do not need treatment.
 Occasionally, in some cases of very early stage disease, it may be possible to cure it.

 It can be harder to treat advanced mycosis fungoides and Sezary syndrome.
 With mycosis fungoides there can still be long periods of time when you are symptom free.

-As for most cancers, this depends on the stage of the disease when it is diagnosed.
+As for most cancers, treatments depend on the stage of the disease when it is diagnosed.
 Treatments include

 - Watch and wait